RonIovine/pshell/README.md

 There is also a control API provided by where any external program can invoke another program's registered pshell functions (only supported for UDP or UNIX pshell servers).
-This will provide direct programmatic control of a remote process' pshell functions without having to fork the calling process to call the 'pshell' command line client program via the `system` call.
+This will provide direct programmatic control of a remote process' pshell functions without having to fork the calling process to call the `pshell` command line client program via the `system` call.
 This provides functionality similar to the familiar Remote Procedure Call (RPC) mechanism.